GID Link Representative Nobu Shiita

 Fortunately or unfortunately, I attended a private all-girls missionary middle and high school.

 At the time, I was a softball pitcher and had a grip strength of 68 kg.
-My strength was the strongest of all the students in the school, so there was no overt bullying.
+I was the strongest of all the students in the school, so there was no overt bullying.

 However, I was often harassed by people hiding my bags and shoes, but I still thought it was better than the kids at co-ed schools.